laudmankimo/MapNavigationDemo/README.md

 use google direction api to packed direction service

-the function of use single tap to select route on the mapview, are not completed yet, it will be added later
+<del>the function of use single tap to select route on the mapview, are not completed yet, it will be added later</del>...done

 ***application snapshot***
 ![alt tag](./SNAPSHOT.PNG?raw=true)